haarish04/TelConnect-backend/README.md

    mvn spring-boot:run

 ## API Documentation

-Access the API documentation at: http://localhost:8082/swagger-ui/index.html
+Start the server and access the API documentation at: http://localhost:8082/swagger-ui/index.html